 with the pseudofermion action

-We simulate the theory using a modification of the Hybrid Monte Carlo (HMC) algorithm~\cite{Duane:1987de}, refered to as the winding HMC (wHMC) algorithm~\cite{Albandea:2021lvl}, which has shown significantly improve the sampling efficiency of the different topological sectors in this theory.
+We simulate the theory using a modification of the hybrid Monte Carlo (HMC) algorithm~\cite{Duane:1987de}, refered to as the winding HMC algorithm~\cite{Albandea:2021lvl}, which has been shown to significantly improve the sampling efficiency of the different topological sectors in this theory.